Red Chillies Entertainment: 2010–present

-"We want to make four-five films without me.
+"We want to make four to five films without me.
 As a producer I would like to concentrate on the films and visual effects," Shah Rukh told IANS in an interview.

 Badla (2019) was one such film that didn't star Shah Rukh Khan.
-It featured Amitabh Bachchan and Taapsee Pannu in lead roles, and was directed by Sujoy Ghosh.
-It is a mystery thriller that was produced by Red Chillies Entertainment and Azure Entertainment, in which businesswoman Naina Sethi (Pannu) hires lawyer Badal Gupta (Bachchan) to clear her name as a suspect in the murder of her lover.
+It featured Amitabh Bachchan and Taapsee Pannu in lead roles and was directed by Sujoy Ghosh.
+It is a mystery thriller that was produced by Warner Bros.
+Pictures, Red Chillies Entertainment, and Azure Entertainment, in which businesswoman Naina Sethi (Pannu) hires lawyer Badal Gupta (Bachchan) to clear her name as a suspect in the murder of her lover.

-The production house launched their first collaboration with Netflix India, Bard of Blood, 2019.
-Based on the 2015 novel by the same name, this espionage thriller starred Emraan Hashmi in the lead role along with Kirti Kulhari, Vineet Kumar Singh, Jaideep Ahlawat and Sobhita Dhulipala.
+The production house launched its first collaboration with Netflix India, Bard of Blood, in 2019.
+Based on the 2015 novel of the same name, this espionage thriller starred Emraan Hashmi in the lead role along with Kirti Kulhari, Vineet Kumar Singh, Jaideep Ahlawat and Sobhita Dhulipala.
 It is a seven-episode series that revolves around the story of an ex-RAW agent.
 The series premiered on 27 September 2019 on Netflix.

 Kaamyaab co-produced with Drishyam Films starring Sanjay Mishra and Deepak Dobriyal was released on 6 March 2020.

 Their next upcoming film, Bob Biswas, in association with Sujoy Ghosh's Bound Script Production is currently on floors.
 Starring Abhishek Bachchan in the lead, the movie is the directorial debut of Diya Annapurna Ghosh.
 The film is based on a fictional character from Kaahani (2012), ‘Bob Biswas', who is a poker-faced contract killer.